Sinus diseases affect about 37 million people per year in the U.S.

 Understanding Sinusitis

 Sinusitis, commonly known as a sinus infection, is an inflammation or swelling of the tissue lining the sinuses.
-These sinuses are air-filled spaces located behind the forehead, nasal bones, cheeks, and eyes.
+These air-filled spaces are located behind the forehead, nasal bones, cheeks, and eyes.
 Under normal conditions, the sinuses are free of bacteria and other germs, allowing mucus to drain out and air to flow through them effortlessly.
-However, when the sinus openings become blocked, or excessive mucus builds up, it creates an environment where bacteria and other germs can thrive, leading to a sinus infection.
+However, when the sinus openings become blocked or excessive mucus builds up, it creates an environment where bacteria and other germs can thrive, leading to a sinus infection.

 Sinus pain is a common symptom of sinusitis, often accompanied by nasal congestion and pressure.